PhobGCC/PhobGCC-doc/For_Makers/Phob2_JLCPCB_Ordering_Guide.md

 ![PHOB2_SETTINGS](https://github.com/PhobGCC/PhobGCC-doc/blob/main/For_Makers/Phob_Ordering_Guide_Images/phob2_settings.PNG?raw=true)

 Scroll down to PCB Assembly and toggle it on the right.
-Select Economic PCBA Type (Not available for large orders or colors), the top side, and confirm parts placement as seen below.
+Select Standard PCBA Type (Not available for large orders or colors), the top side, and confirm parts placement as seen below.

 **NOTE: For large orders such as more than 50 boards or different colors, Standard Assembly is required.
 This attaches removable rails to the PCB at a significant extra cost.**